 Two key recommendations are:

-- Create a passkey for in-app purchases
+- Create a passkey for in-app purchases.

-- Disable in-app purchases within each game’s settings
+- Disable in-app purchases within each game’s settings.

 Understand Online Collaboration Features:

-- WATCH your children playing on gaming consoles
+- WATCH your children playing on gaming consoles.

-- LISTEN to their conversations, and
+- LISTEN to your children’s conversations.

 Set game play limits and game/life balance:

 In 2019, the World Health Organisation officially recognised gaming addiction as a mental health condition.
 Similar to gambling mechanisms, popular games such as Fortnite make use of bright colours, sounds and reward systems designed to keep players within the game.
-This method is called operant conditioning, where high level rewards occur randomly, encouraging players to ‘just play one more round’ with the chance of a big reward.
+This method is called operant conditioning.
+During these games, high level rewards occur randomly, encouraging players to ‘just play one more round’ with the chance of a big reward.
 Not all children will become addicted to gaming, however, according to our most recent Digital Habits Survey, 83% of parents do worry about time spent on gaming and find it challenging to manage screen time and game play.
 A few things to consider when managing game play and strategies to assist your children with building skills to self-regulate for a healthier balance of daily activity:

 - Take note of extended game play and educate your children as to why this can be harmful to their health.